aknavj/aknavj.github.io/_posts/2026-02-03-Reversing-Dead-Legend.md

 +------------------------------------------------------------+
 ```

-The same patterns recur at every layer: `stdHashtable` for resource lookup, reference counting with free lists, and bundled archives (`.nmb`, `.nnb`, `.nsb`) for level-atomic asset streaming.
+The same patterns show up everywhere: `stdHashtable` for resource lookup, reference counting with free lists, and bundled archives (`.nmb`, `.nnb`, `.nsb`) for level-atomic asset streaming.
 The config parser still reads `masquerade.ini` — a filename inherited directly from *Vampire: The Masquerade — Redemption*.
 Nobody renamed it.
 The vampire's config file lives inside the NOD's StarCraft Ghost engine.

 On paper, a textbook architecture.
 In practice, the details tell a different story.